urbanophile/awesome-sat-solvers/README.md

 ## Software
 Besides solvers, there are many other pieces of helpful software for solving SAT and related problems.

+Many complex problems can be solved by compiling the problem into a SAT encoding.
+Examples of domain problems which can be solved by reduction include planning problems (SATPLAN), automated theorem proving (via SMT), and formal verification (by bounded model checking).

 ### Libraries